Huang Yanpei: Life during the Chinese Civil War

 The people from the government; the government is the nation's body.
 A new path lies ahead and it belongs to the people.
 The people build their own nation; everyone has a role to play.
 The government should pay attention to the people and the political party should perform its duty to its utmost and govern with virtue.
 We will not follow in the footsteps of those before us who have failed.
 The problem of a good system of governance ceasing to function after its initiator's death can be avoided.
 We have already discovered a new path.
 We can break out of this cycle.
 This new path belongs to the people.
 The government will not become complacent only if it is under the supervision of the people.
 If everyone takes responsibility, a good system of governance will prevail.

 During the Chinese Civil War, Huang resigned from the People's Political Council in protest against the war and returned to Shanghai, where he continued to set up and run schools.

 Life in the People's Republic of China

-After the Chinese Communist Party established the People's Republic of China in 1949, Huang served a member of the Central People's Government, Vice Premier of the State Council, and Minister of Light Industry.
-He also consecutively served as the Vice Chairman in the second, third and fourth Chinese People's Political Consultative Conference.
+After the Chinese Communist Party established the People's Republic of China in 1949, Huang served a member of the Central People's Government, Vice Premier of the Government Administration Council of the Central People's Government, and Minister of Light Industry.
+He also consecutively served as the Vice Chairman in the second, third and fourth of the National Committee of the Chinese People's Political Consultative Conference.

 Despite holding positions in the Communist government, Huang disagreed with some of its policies and was particularly opposed to state monopoly in purchasing and marketing.
 Mao Zedong even once called Huang "a spokesperson for capitalists".
 Nevertheless, Huang managed to retain his positions in the National People's Congress and Political Consultative Conference when the Chinese Communist Party started purging non-communist members from government bodies.